 Coffee with a Side of Butter

 I am a huge fan of coffee.
-When I wake up, drinking a cup is one of the rituals I go through that help get me ready for the day.
-I'm not a purist, I like to add some fat free cream and Splenda.
+When I wake up, drinking a cup is one of the rituals I go through that helps get me ready for the day.
+I'm not a purist, I like to add some fat-free cream and Splenda.
 A few years ago I also started putting a couple heaping teaspoons of unsweetened cocoa powder in my coffee.
 That was after research came out that people who ate as little as 4 grams of cocoa (2.5 teaspoons) a day, reduced their risk of a heart attack by 50%.

 I get to live longer and my coffee now tastes like chocolate.
 It's a win-win.
 So when I heard that people have started adding butter to their coffee for health reasons, I was intrigued.
 I could eat butter AND be healthier?